2023 Boston Marathon Tips

 The Runners Village.

 There is NO BAG CHECK in Hopkinton.
 Anything you are not wearing to run will be left behind and donated to charity.
+We just leave the thrift store clothes behind as our donation.

 Here are a few things you many still want to bring